ekrengel/introk8s/README.md

-# introk8s
+# ACT-W Introduction to K8s

-ACT-W Introduction to K8s
+This workshop was developed for ACT-W Seattle 2018.